Edge precoloring extension of hypercubes: Proof of Theorem

 Suppose first that $d=6$, and let $u_1u_2$ be a precolored edge of $H_1$, and $v_1v_2$ be the corresponding edge of $H_2$.
 Now, since $H_1$ contain two additional precolored edges which both correspond to precolored edges of $H_2$, and $u_1u_2$ is in four $4$-cycles in $H_1$, there is a $4$-cycle $u_1u_2u_3u_4u_1$ in $H_1$ such that $u_3u_4$ is not precolored and the dimensional matching $M_2$, containing $u_2u_3$ and $u_4u_1$, does not contain any precolored edge.
-Let $H'_1$ and $H'_2$ be the components of $Q_6-M_2$.
-If $H'_1$ contains three precolored edges, then there is an edge in $H'_1$ (or $H'_2$) that is precolored and such that the corresponding edge of $H'_2$ ($H'_1$) is not precolored; thus, we may proceed as above.
-Otherwise, if $H'_1$ (or $H'_2$) contains $d, d-1$ or $d-2$ precolored edges, then we proceed as in Case 1, 3 or 4 of the proof of the lemma.
+Let $H'_1$ and $H'_2$ be the components of $Q_d-M_2$.
+Now, since all precolored edges lie on $4$-cycles whose non-precolored edges are in $M$, either both or none of the precolored edges of such a cycle are in $H'_i$.
+Hence, $H'_i$ contains an even number of precolored edges, and so, we may proceed as in Case 1 or Case 3 of the proof of the lemma.